Nexmo/station/lib/nexmo_developer/app/views/contribute/guides/tutorials-and-use-cases.md

 If you just want to show a bit of sample code that demonstrates to a reader how to perform a single task, then you need a [code snippet](/contribute/structure/content-types/code-snippets).

 If you want to teach a reader how to build something, then you'll need either a **Tutorial** or a **Use Case**.
-This page will help you decide which of those two formats is appropriate.
+This page will help you decide which of those two formats is right for your content.

 ## Characteristics of a Tutorial